SecurityPlatformCoKr/node-tss/README.md

 Compilation
 -------------

-Using node-waf.
-Two steps:
+Using node-gyp:

 <pre>
-$ node-waf configure
-$ node-waf
+$ node-gyp rebuild
 </prE>

 You will get the following warning: